beigeworm/PicoLogger-Hardware-Keylogger/USAGE.md

 This allows you to download, edit, and delete all files on the Picologger file system.
 Upload files to the current directory using the upload button

+*Careful! the PicoW has 1MB disk space and Pico2W has 3MB.*

 <br></br>

 ## Settings Page